 The long-term viability of a farm is affected by its capacity to service debt.
 The servicing of debt consists of making interest payments and paying down the principal.
 The proportion of farm receipts spent on interest payments is a useful indicator of short-term capacity to service debt.

-From 2000–01 to 2015–16 the proportion of farm receipts needed to fund interest payments fluctuated around an average of 8 per cent.
-The ratio of interest paid to total cash receipts for 2016–17 is projected to be around 7 per cent (Figure 10).
-Despite increased average debt, reduced interest rates and increasing cash receipts over the 8 years to 2016–17 resulted in a decline in the ratio of interest paid to total cash receipts.
+From 2000–01 to 2016–17 the proportion of farm receipts needed to fund interest payments fluctuated around an average of 8 per cent.
+The ratio of interest paid to total cash receipts for 2017–18 is projected to be around 6 per cent (Figure 12).
+Reduced interest rates, increased cash receipts and a reduction in total debt have all contributed to the decrease in the ratio of interest paid to total cash receipts.

-At the national level, in 2015–16 around 45 per cent of dairy farms reduced their average total debt (Figure 11).
-An estimated 45 per cent of dairy farms increased their debt on average in 2015–16, mainly to cover ongoing working capital expenditure.
-A further 9 per cent of farms had no debt at 1 July 2015 and 30 June 2016.
-The remaining 1 per cent of farms had no change in debt.
+At the national level, in 2016–17 around 47 per cent of dairy farms reduced their average total debt (Figure 13).
+An estimated 40 per cent of dairy farms increased their debt on average in 2016–17.
+A further 7 per cent of farms had no debt at 1 July 2016 and 30 June 2017.
+The remaining 6 per cent of farms had no change in debt.

-From 2013–14 to 2015–16 land purchases debt accounted for the largest share of average debt of dairy farms in most regions, followed by ongoing working capital debt.
+From 2014–15 to 2016–17 land purchase debt accounted for the largest share of average debt of dairy farms in most regions, followed by ongoing working capital debt.

 The lowest average equity ratios were recorded in Tasmania, reflecting rapid expansion in the industry since the mid-2000s.
-Since 2010–11 equity ratios in Tasmania have increased (Figure 13).
-Average equity ratios have trended downwards in all other regions.
+Since 2010–11 equity ratios in Tasmania have trended upwards (Figure 15).

-Table 3 shows the distribution of dairy farms by debt and equity ratio at 30 June 2016.
-An estimated 9 per cent of all dairy farms in Australia held no debt.
+Table 3 shows the distribution of dairy farms by debt and equity ratio at 30 June 2017.
+An estimated 7 per cent of all dairy farms in Australia held no debt.
 A further 6 per cent of farms held less than $100,000 in debt.
-An estimated 31 per cent of dairy farms had debt in excess of $1 million.
-An estimated 28 per cent of dairy farms had an equity ratio of more than 90 per cent in 2015–16 and 23 per cent had an equity ratio of less than 70 per cent.
+An estimated 32 per cent of dairy farms held debt in excess of $1 million.
+An estimated 27 per cent of dairy farms had an equity ratio of more than 90 per cent in 2016–17 and 22 per cent had an equity ratio of less than 70 per cent.

 Note: Row and column totals may not sum to 100 due to rounding.